Skip to content

 What should children’s services providers do to prevent violence?

-In March 2026 we’ll publish our Family Support Practice Guidance.
+In May 2026 we’ll publish our Family Support Practice Guidance.
 Through this guidance we’re aiming to provide children’s services leaders across England and Wales with actionable advice on how to support the prevention of youth violence.
 When incidents of youth violence occur, the impacts are keenly felt by the peers, workers, families and communities that surround the children involved.
-Children’s services leaders are often left asking, what role can we play to prevent violence in the future?
-This guidance will aim to answer this question.

 Changing the system

-In March 2026 we’ll publish a report outlining the 5-10 ways the children’s services system could make it easier to do what works to keep children safe from violence.
-We will be working with a Strategic Group of senior leaders across children’s services to help us shape these recommendations.
-The report will be informed by the evidence YEF has already produced, evaluations that will complete by March 2026, and new research that YEF will commission following advice from the Strategic Group.
+In December 2026, we’ll publish a report outlining the 5-10 ways the children’s services system could make it easier to do what works to keep children safe from violence.
+We will be working with a Strategic Group of senior leaders across children’s services and family support services to help us shape these recommendations.
+The report will be informed by the evidence YEF has already produced, evaluations that will be completed by March 2026, and new research that YEF will commission following advice from the Strategic Group.

 Find out how you can get involved with YEF